kevlarr/four-score/README.md

 # FourScore

 Learning new languages is fun.
-Comparing them against each other for similar tasks is even funner.

-So why not keep writing the same boring game?
+So why not keep writing the same boring game as an exercise?

 Enter Connect Four!
 Why the name Four Score though?
 I don't know.
+Who cares about names anyway?
+I mean, "Facebook", really?

 ## Requirements?